 What NOT to Take to the Sanctuary

-Dogs, bicycles and smoking are not permitted at the Reifel Bird Sanctuary.
+You can’t take your dog, ride your bike or smoke at the Reifel Bird Sanctuary.
 It’s a bird sanctuary and fowl don’t like dogs, people on bicycles or second-hand smoke.
 They also don’t like loud noises or being chased, so respecting the birds in their habitat is greatly appreciated and expected.

 The local inhabitants do love bird seed though, and bags are available for sale at the entrance.

 Tips and Advice

 Below are some tips to help enhance your experience at the bird sanctuary.

 TIP #1: Spend the extra $1 for the bag of bird seed.
 The birds will love you for it, as will any children you happen to bring along.

 TIP #2: Visit the Reifel Bird Sanctuary at different times of the year if you can to see what’s new in town, but at the very least get there at least once in your life in the fall on a sunny day.
 Even non-birdwatchers will be impressed.

 TIP #3: The best time to see the famous Snow Geese is from October until December, with mid-November being the peak of the Snow Goose season.